ellipt01/AdaL1TV/README.md

 1. `l1l2inv`: Inversion using L1-L2 regularization
 2. `l1tvinv`: Inversion using Adaptive L1-Total Variation (Adaptive L1-TV) regularization

+## Two-Stage Inversion Strategy
+This software implements the **two-stage inversion strategy** to achieve high-resolution 3D magnetic imaging without a priori geological information.

+**Stage 1: Preliminary L1-L2 Inversion**
+First, we perform an L1-L2 regularization inversion (l1l2inv).
+This step generates a sparse model that identifies the approximate locations and boundaries of magnetic sources.
+The resulting model (beta_L1L2.vec) serves as a "structural guide."

+**Stage 2: Adaptive L1-Anisotropic TV Inversion**
+Next, we run the adaptive L1-TV inversion (l1tvinv) using the model from Stage 1 as a guide.
+By calculating space-variant weights from the guide model, this stage effectively suppresses grid bias (coordinate-axis artifacts) and recovers sharp, dipping, or deep-seated structures that are often blurred in conventional TV methods.

 ## Key Features

 * **Advanced Regularization Algorithms**: Supports L1-L2 norm penalties based on sparse modeling, as well as 3D L1-TV regularization capable of adaptive weighting based on a guide model.